-- 16. Double-click on Configure Target Device → Manage Configuration Project (iMPACT) in the Processes Panel.
+- 15. When the programming file has been generated, turn the XUPV2P on. - 16.
+Double-click on Configure Target Device → Manage Configuration Project (iMPACT) in the Processes Panel.
 A iMPACT dialog box will appear.
 Select Configure devices using Boundary- Scan (JTAG), then click Finish. - 17.
 The iMPACT tool will open up in Project Navigator.
 This tool is used to download bitstreams to the FPGA.
 There will be a message about connecting to cable and configuring and then an Assign New Configuration File dialog box will appear.
 Click Bypass, Click Bypass for the next dialog box as well, then Select example_verilog.bit for the third dialog box.
 A long, narrow dialog box should now appear, click OK.
 A "Device Programming Properties" dialog box will appear, click OK. - 18.
 Right-click the xc2vp30 FPGA image in the main pane.
 Choose Program from the menu and click OK in the dialog box that appears.
 If you get a warning saying "Startup Clock has been changed to JtagClk", just click OK.
 Check the console at the bottom to see if the download was successful. - 19.
 You can fiddle with the user switches to get different configurations on the LEDs.
 Can you explain the results of a given switch configuration?